mukhes3/UNCURL_release/README.md

 # UNCURL_release
 UNCURL is an unified framework for unsupervised / semi-supervised learning using Single Cell RNA-Seq data.
-This is the **Matlab** release  (for the Python release visit https://github.com/yjzhang/uncurl_python).
+This is the **Matlab** release  (for the Python release visit https://github.com/yjzhang/uncurl_python.
+The python repository is a few updates behind the matlab repository.).
 More details about UNCURL can be found in the cited paper as well as the project homepage (https://sites.google.com/uw.edu/uncurl-release).

 ## Contributors:
 Sumit Mukherjee (PhD Candidate, UW Electrical Engineering),